 For example, how easy is it to change fixed integrations through a supplier when a process changes?
 What happens when primary systems receive an update or if a company is looking to migrate to a new business system?
 Any changes that need to be made to an automated process are out of control of the business and the IT department and in the hands of the supplier.
 Flexibility in your business processes become non-existent and can result in a lack of productivity for all involved, increasing the chances of an automated process to fail.

 BPA Platform has been specifically designed to put IT leaders back in control and provide them with the tools that can provide a 100% fit every time to each individual automated task or process.
 Common IT process automation solutions often implemented by IT professionals that use BPA Platform include:

 - Drag and drop process automation tools compatible with practically any data source via ODBC, OLEDB, Web Services or an extensive range of supported 3rd party APIs through connectors

 - Integration Platform as a Service (iPaaS) that supports Cloud, Hybrid and On-Premises environments

-- Automatically generating and distributing reports sent by email, saved to disk or an FTP server, or consumed by a stored procedure from information spread across a wide range of company systems – this can free up a considerable amount of time for many IT departments
+- Automated reports sent by email, saved to disk or an FTP server, or consumed by a stored procedure from information spread across a wide range of company systems – this can free up a considerable amount of time for many IT departments

 - Avoiding the need for new skills through use of a graphical, drag and drop user interface